StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 ## What you should do

-If you are a new user, follow the updated instructions in the dedicated step-by-step installation guides.
+If you are a new user, follow the updated instructions in [TheHive](../../installation/step-by-step-installation-guide.md) and [Cortex](../../../cortex/installation-and-configuration/step-by-step-guide.md) step-by-step installation guides.

 If you currently install or update TheHive and Cortex using `apt-get install`, `apt-get upgrade`, `yum install`, or `yum update`, switch to manual package downloads and installations.
 See [Switch to Manual Download and Installation](switch-to-manual-download-installation.md) for detailed instructions.
 Continuing with the current installation will allow the application to run but will prevent it from receiving updates.